bigdatagenomics/adam/docs/cli/actions.rst

    -  ``-sort_by_reference_position_and_index``: Sorts alignments by the
       location where the reads are aligned.
 Unaligned reads are put at the end and sorted by read name.
-References are ordered by index that they are ordered in the SequenceDictionary.
+References are ordered by index that they are ordered in the reference SequenceDictionary.
    -  ``-sort_fastq_output``: Ignored if not saving to FASTQ.
 If saving to FASTQ, sorts the output reads by read name.